web-agent-master/google-search/README.md

-# Google Search Tool
+# Search Tool

-A Playwright-based Node.js tool that bypasses search engine anti-scraping mechanisms to execute Google searches and extract results.
+A Playwright-based Node.js tool that bypasses search engine anti-scraping mechanisms to execute Google and Bing searches and extract results.
 It can be used directly as a command-line tool or as a Model Context Protocol (MCP) server to provide real-time search capabilities to AI assistants like Claude.

 [![Star History Chart](https://api.star-history.com/svg?repos=web-agent-master/google-search&type=Date)](https://star-history.com/#web-agent-master/google-search&Date)